phiresky/nmap-log-parse/README.md

 Made with [React], the [Dexie.js] database and [Highcharts].

-Get the dependencies using `yarn install`, then run `yarn dev` to build.
+Get the dependencies using `yarn install`, then run `yarn build` to build the JS into the /dist directory.
+For development, run `yarn dev` to start the dev server.

 This project is written in [TypeScript], which is basically JavaScript (ES6), but strongly typed.
 I can recommend [Visual Studio Code][vsc] (on linux) for IntelliSense and Refactoring support.